Pesto is a 12-week intensive training program to help engineers in India break into international tech careers via full-time remote jobs.

-We start with an intensive screening process where we test for a minimum required understanding of computer science fundamentals, english language proficiency and an intense eagerness to learn.
+We start with a screening process where we test for software engineering fundamentals, English communication skills and an intense eagerness to learn.

-After graduation, Pesto Alumni become part of a powerful network where engineers can continue learn from each other.
-We also provide financing options to help alumni buy any equipment that they will need to succeed at their new job such as MacBooks, development devices, etc.
+After graduation, Pesto Alumni become part of a powerful network where they can continue learn from each other and grow in their new international tech careers.

 node, react, redux, serverless, typescript, test driven development, mongo, git, graphql, continuous integration, and more